felixleopoldo/benchpress/docs/source/installation.rst

 .. note::

-    On some systems, you might also have to explicitly install squash-tools in order to run Docker with singularity. squash-tools can be done using conda as
+    Some systems require explicit installation of squash-tools in order to run docker with singularity.
+    This can be done using conda by

         $ conda install -c conda-forge squash-tools